 Our results show that even for a population that recently underwent a mass OCV campaign, there is a risk of cholera re-emergence in the near future, but the probability of an outbreak can be reduced by high vaccine coverage.
 Such re-emergence does not imply vaccine failure, but instead can result from population turnover, waning of direct effects, or pernicious seasonal forcing.
 Additionally, non-random mixing of populations can result in patches with outbreak potential within a population with an average Re below the threshold of one [cite HIV, measles]

-Our results can help guide decision-makers on the time window they can expect a population to resist a cholera outbreak even if the pathogen were to be introduced.
+Our results can help inform decision-makers about the time window they can expect a population to resist a cholera outbreak even if the pathogen were to be introduced.
 During this window, WASH interventions can be scaled-up to provide longer-term protection, or a data-driven routine re-vaccination schedule can be determined.
 Because a complete characterization of the parameter space

 One practical implementation of “Mass then Maintain” can include a high-coverage mass campaign followed by routine vaccination of new members of the population (through birth or immigration).
 In Bentiu, this strategy organically resulted from the routine distribution of vaccine leftover from a mass vaccination campaign.
 However, for populations with moderate to low migration rates, other susceptible individuals (such as those missed during other campaigns or those vaccinated more than 5 years ago) must be vaccinated in order to maintain herd immunity. {Also consider [Lessler 2016 PLOSMed] for an example of serologically triggered vaccination.
 They point out that in high-incidence areas, triggers could come so often that frequent planned vaccinations could be more appropriate.}.

-Current guidelines for the optimal use of the OCV stockpile recommends the consideration of “Areas with important population movements” [WHO 2013].
+Current guidelines for the optimal use of the OCV stockpile recommend the consideration of “Areas with important population movements” [WHO 2013].
 The role of mobility in connecting a heterogeneous transmission landscape was demonstrated by Azman et al [2014 Proc R Soc B], but here we show there are two competing effects of high mobility on the duration of herd immunity.
 First, we expect settings with high migration rates to experience more frequent introduction of cholera, all else being equal.
 Therefore, the expected probability of an outbreak in a population with higher migration is larger.
 Second, settings with high migration rates will also experience faster waning of herd protection.
 Therefore, the expected benefit of mass vaccination has a shorter duration in high-mobility settings.
 Together, these forces would suggest that a setting with intermediate degree of mobility would have a moderate risk of cholera introduction but also a moderate duration of protection afforded by vaccination.
 In order to operationalize this finding, data on migration rates from sources such as censuses or mobile phone call data records must be collected to define “intermediate” mobility for a given context.
 In sensitivity analyses using different parameter sets, we find that the probability of an outbreak is generally decreased most by vaccination in settings with migration rates between 120 years and 13 years {Preliminary Finding}.
 We find that the optimal migration rate shifts lower (i.e., preferring less mobile populations) in settings with a high average R0 and higher seasonal amplitude.
 Our primary results assume an outbreak is at least 10 cases.
 If this threshold is increased to 100 or 1,000 cases, the probabilities of “outbreaks” decreases, but the optimal migration rate is not affected.
 These findings assume cholera is only introduced through migration, that each imported infection is independent, that infectious cases are imported at the very beginning of their disease [cite], and that the count of secondary cases follows a Poisson distribution.